 18. Use smart heating controls

-Unlike smart meters, which simply monitor and report on energy used, smart thermostats can intelligently assess how much energy a home is using and make automatic changes to help reduce this.
+Unlike smart meters, which simply monitor and report on energy used, smart thermostats (see our buyer's guide for the best buys) can intelligently assess how much energy a home is using and make automatic changes to help reduce this.
 They can learn how warm you like your home and assess how to reach this temperature efficiently, and will also turn off the heating when you leave the house so it isn’t being heated unnecessarily.
 As the thermostats can be controlled by your smartphone, you can access your heating controls remotely, giving you greater flexibility on how you program your heating.